cema-sp/ruby-perf-optim/README.md

 **!** A medium-sized Rails App allocates ~ 0.5M objects at startup.

 Ruy heap space (*objects heap*) = N heap pages = M heap slots.
 Heap slot contains one object.
-To allocate a new object, Ruby takes unused slot.
+To allocate a new object, Ruby takes an unused slot.
 If no unused slot found, interpreter allocates more heap pages.

 ### Ruby 1.8